seb54000/tpcs-workstations/README.md

 ## TODOs :

 - [ ] Split README in multiple files for easier reading and reference ?
 (Especially on essential steps depending on which TP)
-- [ ] ANSIBLE - Add in ansible a role to test the different workshop (verify that everything is working building Vikunja app image, these kind of things)
+- [ ] ANSIBLE - Add an ansible a role to test the different workshop (verify that everything is working building Vikunja app image, these kind of things)
 - [ ] ANSIBLE - Test use cases such as changing some conf/vars and relaunch playbook
   - What happens on docs on relaunch (especially when copy from gdrive is true, does it brings duplicates ?
 Is there a kind of unavailability ?
 Does it update the docs ?
 What behaviour do we want)
     - At least, guacamole is down for a little time when relaunching as the conf is reapplied